Visit the institution website for COVID‑19 updates

 Months of entry

 On this course, you will gain the chance to work closely with internationally recognised experts who are defining the field conducting groundbreaking research in periods from medieval to contemporary and focusing on painting, sculpture, print culture, architecture, photography, digital art and museology.
-The programme is also enriched by museum and site visits, visiting speakers and screenings.
+Our History of Art and Architecture Graduate Certificate is also enriched by museum and site visits, visiting speakers and screenings.

 Please contact us if you are unsure about what level of study would best suit you.